ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 Backtrace mechanism selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In addition, there are several alternatives to the global
+In addition, there are several alternatives to the
-``enabledBacktraceMechanisms`` backtrace-mechanism selection facility.
+``enableMechanism`` backtrace-mechanism selection facility.
 For instance:

 * GHC could gain support for setting the backtrace mechanism at compile-time